CaptainCore/captaincore/readme.md

 This allows for flexible repeat process.
 For example updating themes/plugins on production sites every week with `captaincore update @production.updates-on` and then monthly on staging sites with `captaincore update @staging.updates-on`.

+### Fleet mode

+With fleet mode enabled a single CaptainCore instance can support sites for many different GUIs (or known as captains).
+Each captain only has ability to run commands on their respective sites.
+Internally this works by passing `--captain_id=<captain_id>` onto each `captaincore <command>`.
+Commands run without a `--captain_id` will default to ID 1.

+Any command can be run across the entire fleet using `--fleet`.
+For example running `captaincore backup @production --fleet` will loop through all CaptainIDs.
+For a fleet with 3 CaptainIDs that command will run `captaincore backup @production --captain_id=1`, `captaincore backup @production --captain_id=2` and `captaincore backup @production --captain_id=3`.

 ## Commands

 Shows help